oznogon/gattaibushido-public/rules/02_pilots.md

 **Spending Pit Crew:** You can spend points of your Pit Crew to repair damaged Robos.
 It costs 1:1 for Endurance repairs while you're back at Home Base in your team's Robo Hangar, 2:1 if you're making repairs in the field, and 3:1 if you're calling on your Pit Crew for urgent assistance in anything that Coach deems to be a "high-risk situation."

-**Depleting Pit Crew:** If the Pit Crew is depleted, you cannot use your Robos at all!
-You can't Fuze, you can't use their Techs, and you won't stand a chance against the BGM!
+**Depleting Pit Crew:** If the Pit Crew is depleted, you cannot use your Robos at all!You can't use their Techs, and you won't stand a chance against the BGM!

 **Location:** The Pit Crew is directly tied to the Pilots' Hangar Location.
 If that Location is Razed, Pit Crew points can not be spent or restored until it is rebuilt.